ukaiser-boisestate/ukaiser-boisestate.github.io/index.md

 **email:** ukaiser@boisestate.edu

 My research interests are in **Geometric topology**.
 I consider myself a Differential Topologist interested in all problems related to manifolds.
 These are questions of immersions and embeddings.
-In low dimensional topology I am interested in link theory and associated geometric and quantum invariants.
+I am interested in link theory in manifolds and in low dimensions in associated geometric and quantum invariants.
 I am also interested in all aspects of *Quantum Computing*.
+Problems I am presently working on: 1.
+Catgorification of invariants of links in 3-manifolds (LMO-invariant);
+2. Computation of colored Jones and Kashaev invariants (joint with Rama Mishra)

 ## Recent presentations